cmotc/android_porting_guidebook/README.md

 knowledge about Android porting or Linux Kernel hacking to being able to successfully port an unsupported device to a custom ROM of his or her choice.

+And I mean really, really fucking baby step it.

 Devices used during the composition of this book include, but are not limited, the Qualcomm ZTE Force(hayes, aurora), the Samsung Galaxy Centura (SCH-S738YBATFN), and the LGE Optimus Logic(LG-L35G).